Tahsingn/Ruby-Application-Trials---Part-1-The-ATG-Bank/README.md

 # Ruby Application Trials – Part 1: The ATG Bank

 This is a simple practice project to explore Ruby and basic application patterns.
-In this part, we simulate a minimal banking system called **ATG Bank**.
+In this part, I simulated a minimal banking system called **ATG Bank**.

 ## Installation
 ```bash